privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 The top-level seller code in the publisher web page in the browser would send a [unified request][16] to the seller's ad service that includes separate contextual request payload for each seller participating in the auction and one encrypted Protected Audience request payload.
-The top-level seller’s code in the publisher web page/app asks the browser/android API for the encrypted Protected Audience/Protected App Signals data to include in the unified request.
+The top-level seller’s code in the publisher web page/app asks the browser/android API for the encrypted Protected Audience(Protected Audience OR Protected App Signals) data to include in the unified request.

-The top-level seller's ad service orchestrates the multi-seller auction, by sending contextual and server side Protected Audience/Protected App Signals auction requests in parallel to other component sellers' ad services.
+The top-level seller's ad service orchestrates the multi-seller auction, by sending contextual and server side Protected Audience auction requests in parallel to other component sellers' ad services.
 This orchestration is new work to be done by the top-level seller; it will not be handled by the open-sourced Bidding and Auction services code that runs inside a TEE.
-All sellers, including the top-level seller, execute respective [unified flows][10] for a contextual auction followed by Protected Audience/Protected App Signals auction if there is demand as determined by buyers and the seller.
+All sellers, including the top-level seller, execute respective [unified flows][10] for a contextual auction followed by Protected Audience auction if there is demand as determined by buyers and the seller.

-The top-level seller's ad service receives the contextual auction winners and encrypted Protected Audience/Protected App Signals winners from each Component auction.
-The top-level seller conducts the final contextual auction on their server, and prepares the contextual signals for the top-level Protected Audience/Protected App Signals auction.
-The top-level seller conducts the top-level Protected
-Audience/Protected App Signals auction in its TEE-based Auction service.
+The top-level seller's ad service receives the contextual auction winners and encrypted Protected Audience winners from each Component auction.
+The top-level seller conducts the final contextual auction on their server, and prepares the contextual signals for the top-level Protected Audience auction.
+The top-level seller conducts the top-level Protected Audience auction in its TEE-based Auction service.

 After the top-level auction, the SellerFrontEnd service will send an encrypted response payload to the top-level seller's ad service in [SelectAd][22] response.
-The top-level seller's ad service will be unable to determine if the encrypted Protected Audience/Protected App Signals response payload has a winning Protected Audience/Protected App Signals ad or not.
-The seller's ad service would pass both the top-level contextual ad winner and the encrypted Protected Audience/Protected App Signals response back to the client.
+The top-level seller's ad service will be unable to determine if the encrypted Protected Audience response payload has a winning Protected Audience ad or not.
+The seller's ad service would pass both the top-level contextual ad winner and the encrypted Protected Audience response back to the client.

 #### Server-orchestrated flow
-* The top-level seller code on a publisher web page/android app sends one request to the top-level seller's ad service for contextual and Protected Audience/Protected App Signals auction.
+* The top-level seller code on a publisher web page/android app sends one request to the top-level seller's ad service for contextual and Protected Audience auction.
 The request payload includes:

   * Separate contextual request payloads for each participating seller.

-  * One Protected Audience/Protected App Signals request payload for all component-level sellers.
+  * One Protected Audience request payload for all component-level sellers.
 This payload is encrypted and padded by the browser, so that it’s the same size across all users and auctions.

 * The top-level seller server orchestrates unified requests in parallel for each component-level seller partner.
-The unified request payload includes the contextual request payload and the encrypted Protected Audience/Protected App Signals payload **meant only for the partner seller**.
+The unified request payload includes the contextual request payload and the encrypted Protected Audience payload **meant only for the partner seller**.

   * The top-level seller's ad service calls SellerFrontEnd service to obtain encrypted payload for other sellers;
     this request payload also includes a list of partner sellers for the multi-seller auction.

-  * The SellerFrontEnd service running in TEE decrypts the encrypted Protected Audience/Protected App Signals data and creates different payloads for each seller by adding different random noise to the input and re-encrypting the Protected Audience/Protected App Signals data.
+  * The SellerFrontEnd service running in TEE decrypts the encrypted Protected Audience data and creates different payloads for each seller by adding different random noise to the input and re-encrypting the Protected Audience data.
 This ensures different encrypted data, in other words ciphertext is sent to each partner seller.

-  * The SellerFrontEnd service returns different encrypted Protected Audience/Protected App Signals data mapped to the list of sellers back to the seller's ad service.
+  * The SellerFrontEnd service returns different encrypted Protected Audience data mapped to the list of sellers back to the seller's ad service.

 * All sellers (including the top-level seller) execute respective [unified flow][10] in parallel.
 Each seller conducts a contextual auction with their respective ad service.
-If buyers and sellers determine if there is incremental demand for Protected Audience/Protected App Signals, the seller conducts a Protected Audience/Protected App Signals auction in TEE-based Auction service.
-Within the
-  [Protected Audience/Protected App Signals auction flow][10]:
+If buyers and sellers determine if there is incremental demand for Protected Audience, the seller conducts a Protected Audience auction in TEE-based Auction service.
+Within the [Protected Audience auction flow][10]:

   * Bids are skipped for scoring based on the allow_component_auction field in the [AdWithBid][19] response from Buyer.

   * For scored bids, the allowComponentAuction flag and modified bid would be returned by the ScoreAd() script.
-For the winning Protected Audience/Protected App Signals bid, these will be returned to the client in the encrypted Protected Audience response.
+For the winning Protected Audience bid, these will be returned to the client in the encrypted Protected Audience response.

-* Each component-level seller partner returns a contextual bid and / or an encrypted Protected Audience/Protected App Signals response to the top-level seller's ad service.
+* Each component-level seller partner returns a contextual bid and / or an encrypted Protected Audience response to the top-level seller's ad service.

-  * _Note: The top-level seller's ad service can not decrypt encrypted Protected Audience/Protected App Signals responses received from
-    Component auctions; it can only be decrypted within an attested TEE-based service._
+  * _Note: The top-level seller's ad service can not decrypt encrypted Protected Audience responses received from Component auctions; it can only be decrypted within an attested TEE-based service._

 * The top-level seller conducts a top-level contextual auction in its seller's ad service.
-The top-level seller also generates contextual signals (part of the AuctionConfig) that are required for the top-level Protected Audience/Protected App Signals auction.
+The top-level seller also generates contextual signals (part of the AuctionConfig) that are required for the top-level Protected Audience auction.

-* The top-level seller conducts the top-level Protected Audience/Protected App Signals auction incorporating Protected Audience/Protected App Signals bids in the
-  TEE-based Auction server.
+* The top-level seller conducts the top-level Protected Audience auction incorporating Protected Audience bids in the TEE-based Auction server.

-  * The top-level seller sends all encrypted Protected Audience/Protected App Signals responses received from Component auctions to TEE-based
+  * The top-level seller sends all encrypted Protected Audience responses received from Component auctions to TEE-based SellerFrontEnd service.
-    SellerFrontEnd service.
 The TEE-based SellerFrontEnd service decrypts them.
-If there’s a Protected Audience/Protected App Signals ad winner from component auctions, the SellerFrontEnd service sends a request to the Auction service for top-level Protected Audience/Protected App Signals auction.
-If there's no Protected Audience/Protected App Signals ad winner from component auctions, the SellerFrontEnd service would return an encrypted padded (fake) response to the top level seller's ad service.
+If there’s a Protected Audience ad winner from component auctions, the SellerFrontEnd service sends a request to the Auction service for top-level Protected Audience/Protected App Signals auction.
+If there's no Protected Audience ad winner from component auctions, the SellerFrontEnd service would return an encrypted padded (fake) response to the top level seller's ad service.

-  * The SellerFrontEnd service returns a fixed-size encrypted padded Protected Audience/Protected App Signals response back to the seller's ad service.
-This is true whether or not the Protected Audience/Protected App Signals auction produced a winning ad.
+  * The SellerFrontEnd service returns a fixed-size encrypted padded Protected Audience response back to the seller's ad service.
+This is true whether or not the Protected Audience auction produced a winning ad.

-  * The seller’s ad service won’t be able to determine if the encrypted payload has a winning Protected Audience/Protected App Signals bid or not, so it should also pass the contextual winner to the client.
+  * The seller’s ad service won’t be able to determine if the encrypted payload has a winning Protected Audience bid or not, so it should also pass the contextual winner to the client.

-* The top-level seller returns the final contextual bid and / or Protected Audience/Protected App Signals winner back to the browser.
+* The top-level seller returns the final contextual bid and / or Protected Audience winner back to the browser.

-* Seller code in the publisher web page passes an encrypted Protected Audience/Protected App Signals response to the browser.
+* Seller code in the publisher web page passes an encrypted Protected Audience response to the browser.

-  * The seller code in the publisher web page can not decrypt the encrypted Protected Audience/Protected App Signals response, only the browser API will be able to decrypt that.
+  * The seller code in the publisher web page can not decrypt the encrypted Protected Audience response, only the browser API will be able to decrypt that.

 #### Sequence diagram